Tony Tetro: Arrest and aftermath

-His forgeries were discovered in late 1988 after Hiro Yamagata found a fake work of his for sale in a Beverly Hills gallery.
+His forgeries were discovered in late 1988 after Hiro Yamagata (artist) found a fake work of his for sale in a Beverly Hills gallery.
 Police found 250 forgeries during a search of Tetro's home in April 1989 and he was accused of conspiring with art dealer Mark Henry Sawicki to defraud four other art dealers by selling them forgeries.
 Gary Helton, an investigator for the district attorney's office, called Tetro "one of the two major [art] forgers in the United States."

 Tetro was arrested and tried in Los Angeles in 1989.
 He was charged with 44 counts of felony forgery and one count of conspiracy.
 The costs of his defense forced him to liquidate his assets and ruined him financially.
 His lawyer was paid in cash until Tetro, out of funds, applied for and was granted a public defender.

 Tetro sought to portray himself not as an art forger, but as an "emulator" who copied works, but did not intend to sell them as originals.
 He blamed art dealers for the fraud and said they commissioned him to create copies of paintings.
 His first trial ended in mistrial when jurors were deadlocked after 17 hours of deliberating, giving up after the third ballot.
 In order to convict, jurors had to be convinced of Tetro's intent to commit fraud.
 The district attorney decided to retry the case.
 With no more cash or assets to pay for a defense, in February 1993, Tetro pleaded nolo contendere to six counts of forgery, one count of conspiracy and one count of attempted theft.
 Part of his sentence included 200 hours of community service in which he was ordered to paint a mural on a public building.
 He was also sentenced to six months in a work release program, where he painted prototypes for traffic safety murals, and to five years' probation.
 He was released from jail in 1994.

 Media

 While awaiting trial in 1989, Tetro was featured in a BBC documentary.
 The BBC science and technology magazine, Focus website has an article about how to forge a masterpiece based on Tetro's techniques.
 On December 17, 1991, he was featured in an episode of Nova, called "The Fine Art of Faking It".

+In 2024 Con/Artist: The Life and Crimes of the World’s Greatest Art Forger by Tony Tetro and Giampiero Ambrosi won the Listen Award from the American Library Association.